bentemplin/stegosaurus/README.md

 Steganography tool to insert messages into image files.
 Developed solely for fun; I wouldn't trust that anything in here is bulletproof.

 ## Dependencies

-If encryption is used, [Libsodium](https://doc.libsodium.org/) must be installed.
+If encryption is used, Libsodium must be installed.
+On macOS, it can be installed via HomeBrew; on Windows, it should be downloaded from the libsodium website.

+Libsodium can be installed from HomeBrew using the following command:
+`brew install libsodium`

 ## File Descriptions
 `main.c`: Runs the program and handles the command line interface.
 Included functions: `main`.